Kichura/MCWine/README.md

 ### Recommended Java Version

-It is recommended that you use [AdoptOpenJDK with HotSpot](https://adoptopenjdk.net/?variant=openjdk16&jvmVariant=hotspot) to allow minecraft to make use of the Z Garbage Collector.
+It is recommended that you use the built-in Java 16 (For nightly builds, See the [AdoptOpenJDK 17](https://github.com/AdoptOpenJDK/openjdk17-binaries/releases) builds instead) to allow minecraft to make use of the Z Garbage Collector.
 For JVM Arguments it is recommended that you use [these specific scripts](https://pastebin.com/raw/pSVi5zi2) as your arguments instead of default (You can change the RAM of ```-Xmx2G``` value from the pastebin if you want more RAM or less to be used, But depends on your computer's hardware) for better results as the Shenandoah garbage collector (ShenandoahGC) is considered to be memory-hungry in some conditions.

 Although this should NOT be confused as this giving out any performance as this is mainly made to manage the garbage collection system for any possible improvement, don't use this if your current configuration is already good to go unless it is poorly maintained.